learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 Let's try loading a Ruby environment from within our project directory and playing with the `#fizzbuzz` method ourselves for a second.

-From within `rspec-fizzbuzz-v-000`, fire up `irb`, the Interactive Ruby Shell, a real-time Ruby prompt for executing arbitrary code.
+From within the project directory (the name will start with `rspec-fizzbuzz-`, followed by a code indicating your cohort or curriculum track), fire up `irb`, the Interactive Ruby Shell, a real-time Ruby prompt for executing arbitrary code.
 For instance:

 ```
 // ♥ irb